ranveerlabs/meldr/README.md

 the action takes base, contract, upstream, report, working-directory, version and fail-on-drift, and sets a `drifted` output so a later step can open the PR

-drift.json is stable, kind/op/at/detail/safety/patchable per finding plus a summary. wire it to whatever opens the PR
+drift.json has kind/op/at/detail/safety/patchable per finding plus a summary

 the leftovers no rule can patch go to --ai, opt-in and BYOK, and it only ever replaces `paths`. info, servers and components stay yours